EU, South American bloc strike long-sought free trade deal

 But EU Trade Commissioner Cecilia Malmstrom said the talks gathered momentum early this year, aided in part by a new Brazilian government that made the deal one of its priorities, and were pushed over the line by intensive negotiations over the last three days in Brussels.

-“This is a landmark agreement,” a beaming Malmstrom told reporters in Brussels, flanked by negotiators and senior officials.
+“This is a landmark agreement,” Malmstrom told reporters in Brussels, flanked by negotiators and senior officials.

 “With this deal we are showing that we believe that trade is a good thing.
 It brings people and companies together, and we send a loud and clear message in support of open, sustainable, mutually beneficial, rule-based trade.”